-One Perce Point Incr ercentage Decrease Effect on accumulated postretirement benefit obligation \$ 1 \$ (1)
+One Percentage Point Increase One Percentage Point Decrease Effect on accumulated postretirement benefit obligation \$ 1 \$ (1)

 Plan Assets.
 The Company's overall investment strategy is to maintain an appropriate balance of actively managed investments while maintaining a high standard of portfolio quality and achieving proper diversification.
-To achieve diversity within its other postretirement plan asset portfolio, the Company has targeted the following asset allocations: equity of 25% to 35%, fixed income of 65% to 75% and cash and cash equivalents of up to 10%.
+To achieve diversity within its other postretirement plan asset portfolio, the Company has targeted the following asset allocations: equity of 25% to 35% and fixed income of 65% to 75%.
 These target allocations are monitored by the Investment Committee of ETP's Board of Directors in conjunction with an external investment advisor.
 On occasion, the asset allocations may fluctuate as compared to these guidelines as a result of Investment Committee actions.